If you are new to the library, learn how to get started quickly.

 Browse printed sources

 British & Western European history: The Upper Reading Room in the Old Bodleian Library houses the open-shelf collections for British and Western European history (medieval to 20th century).
-They will include printed sources, often transcribed from manuscripts, such as chronicles, individuals and family papers, papers of monasteries, statesmen, etc. It's well worth a browse to get some ideas.
+They will include printed sources, often transcribed from manuscripts, such as chronicles, individuals and family papers, papers, monasteries, statesmen, etc. It's well worth a browse to get some ideas.
 Browse anything in the shelfmark range K.3-10.
+See also the LibGuide to URR.

 Other countries (US, Africa, Commonwealth, Middle East, Far East): If you are interested in the histories of other countries or topics, check out the list of college and Oxford libraries useful for historians.